lisp-mirror/clcon/doc/demo-tour.md

 At the console, open test/error-browser-sample-file.lisp file for editing.
 There are at least two ways to do that: via file open dialog (Control-O) or via console ed command:
-``.ed /s2/clcon/test/error-browser-sample-file.lisp`` or
+``.edit /s2/clcon/test/error-browser-sample-file.lisp`` or
-``.ed c:/clcon/quicklisp/local-projects/clcon/test/error-browser-sample-file.lisp``
+``.edit c:/clcon/quicklisp/local-projects/clcon/test/error-browser-sample-file.lisp``
 for Windows file release.
 While typing in filename, use Control-F3 for completion.

 File will open in the editor.
 From the menu, choose `Lisp/Compile and load`.
 Two new windows will pop up: list of compiler notes